1shoaibazhar/anonymous-image-feed/docs/possible-improvements.md

 **Cache invalidation is approximate.** Explained in the architecture notes too, uploading only busts the cache for the default (untagged, first-page) view.
 Filtered/paginated views just age out of the 30 second TTL on their own.
 Fine for now, but a pattern-based Redis invalidation (or a version counter baked into the cache key) would make it exact instead of eventually consistent.

 **No thumbnails.** The feed grid shows the same full 1080x1080 JPEG that gets served in the lightbox view.
-A dedicated smaller thumbnail (say 300x300) for the grid would cut bandwidth noticeably, especially on the "load more" pagination where a dozen images load at once.
+A dedicated smaller thumbnail (say 300x300) for the grid would cut bandwidth noticeably, especially on infinite scroll where a dozen images load at once.

 **Duplicate detection.** Nothing stops the same image being uploaded five times under different titles.
 A perceptual hash or even a simple content hash check on upload would catch exact duplicates at least.